 Also, your original provider will have a notice period and might charge a fee if you didn't give them the required notice that your child was leaving, please check this out before making your decision.

 Any invoices you get should be clearly itemised and show:

-- you have received your child's funded hours completely free, there should be no monetary value attached to the funded hours. - a breakdown of extra hours/sessions/days you have been charged for in addition to the funded hours, The provider must tell you about these before you take up the place as you will be agreeing to them by signing the Parent/Carer Agreement form. - a breakdown of any additional charges i.e., consumable charge, meals & services
+- you have received your child's funded hours completely free, there should be no monetary value attached to the funded hours. - a breakdown of extra hours/sessions/days you have been charged for in addition to the funded hours, The provider must tell you about these before you take up the place as you will be agreeing to them by signing the Parent/Carer Agreement form. - a breakdown of any additional voluntary charges that you have agreed to pay provider must tell you they have applied for funding and make sure you complete a Parent/Carer Agreement form.